pdee/pdee/doc/commands-python-mode.rst

 Toggle `pyflakespep8' `flymake-mode'.

 Joint call to pyflakes and pep8 as proposed by
 Keegan Carruthers-Smith

 py-pep8-run
 -----------
-Run pep8, check formatting (default on the file currently visited).
+*Run pep8, check formatting - default on the file currently visited.

 py-pep8-help
 ------------